pitmonticone/uniformal.github.io/doc/development/contributing.md

 #### Updating the release branch

-Before a release is made the version string stored in [src/mmt-api/resources/versioning/system.txt](https://github.com/UniFormal/MMT/blob/master/src/mmt-api/resources/versioning/system.txt) should be increased appropriatly.
+Before a release is made the version string stored in [src/mmt-api/resources/versioning/system.txt](https://github.com/UniFormal/MMT/blob/master/src/mmt-api/resources/versioning/system.txt) should be increased appropriately.

 Once such a change has landed on master, when then again use pull requests to mark a version of MMT as a release.
 This time we merge from ```master``` onto ```release```.